The SOFIA study is exploring Solution Focused Brief Therapy for people living with aphasia following a stroke. It is funded by the Stroke Association.

 What is aphasia?

-Aphasia occurs when the communication centre in the brain is damaged.
+Aphasia occurs when the part of the brain that organises communication is damaged.

 It can make it difficult for someone to talk, understand, read or write.